Retrofit: Continual Learning with Controlled Forgetting for Binary Security Detection and Analysis: Introduction

 Across both applications, we demonstrate the clear superiority of \sys{} over five representative CL baselines~\cite{mccloskey1989catastrophic, rebuffi2017learning, li2017learning, douillard2020podnet, Cha_2021_ICCV}.
 In malware detection, \sys{} markedly mitigates forgetting while maintaining adaptability—achieving an average retention score improvement of 30.29\% and even surpassing the oracle upper bound~(full retraining~\cite{wu2023multi}) on new data.
 In binary summarization, \sys{} consistently outperforms all baselines across abstraction levels and achieves more than twice the BLEU score of the prior transfer-learning approach on the critical stripped-binary task.
 We further show that alternative strategies that preserve individual models, such as ensemble learning and model merging~\cite{yang2024model}, fail on the critical task of adapting to new malware and are significantly outperformed by CL methods in the summarization task.

 \nobf{Contributions} This paper makes three main contributions: \begin{itemize} \item We formalize CL under data-sensitive security constraints to address temporal and representational shifts.
-We identify two coupled challenges, i.e., retention loss and generalization failure, and trace both to uncontrolled model updates that fail to effectively integrate prior knowledge. \item We present \sys{}, which addresses both challenges through bounded forgetting without access to historical data. \sys{} enables data-free knowledge accumulation by consolidating previously trained and newly adapted models through parameter-level merging, where bounded forgetting is enforced through controlled low-rank and sparse model updates. \item We evaluate \sys{} on two representative applications: malware detection under temporal drift and binary analysis under representation shift. \sys{} consistently outperforms existing CL methods on previous domains while maintaining or surpassing state-of-the-art on newly encountered, security-critical ones. \end{itemize}
+We identify two coupled challenges, i.e., retention loss and generalization failure, and trace both to uncontrolled model updates that fail to effectively integrate prior knowledge. \item We present \sys{} to address both challenges through controlled forgetting without access to historical data.
+It enables data-free knowledge accumulation by consolidating previously trained and newly adapted models through parameter-level merging, where controlled forgetting is enforced through controlled low-rank and sparse updates. \item We evaluate \sys{} on two representative applications: malware detection under temporal drift and binary analysis under representation shift. \sys{} consistently outperforms existing CL methods on previous domains while maintaining or surpassing state-of-the-art on newly encountered, security-critical ones. \end{itemize}